 So, unless you need some time to get comfortable with your snorkel gear, we don’t recommend snorkeling John Pennekamp beaches.
 When you enter the park, they give you a map with the snorkeling beaches marked on them if you want to check them out.

 What about the boat trips from Pennenkamp?
 You will find that the park runs different boats for different trips depending on how many people they have to take.
-They use the boat at right, and the ones below.
+They use the boats in the pictures below.

 We are not that excited about taking snorkeling trips from the park because they tend to be very crowded boats.
 Also we have seen the boats go out on days when the wind and wave conditions were bad enough that the other companies from Key Largo canceled their trips.